-A student who desires to take a course without credit may choose to audit the course by completing the Audit Declaration form; having it signed by the instructor, department chair, or dean; turning it in at registration; and paying full tuition.
+A student who desires to take a course without credit may choose to audit the course by completing the Audit Declaration form available through their faculty advisor on the college intranet; having it signed by the instructor, department chair, and dean; turning it in at registration; and paying full tuition.
 An audit student cannot change the course from audit to credit or from credit to audit after the last day to register or drop/add a course.
 A grade of "AU" will be assigned to the student upon completion of the course.